Presbyterian Burying Ground: 18th century

+19th century

+A small parish graveyard originally existed alongside the church, but it quickly filled to capacity.

 The Presbyterian Burying Ground was established by Georgetown Presbyterian Church on August 22, 1802, in an area now bounded by 4th, 5th, Market and Frederick Streets (now Volta Place NW and P, 33rd, and 34th Streets NW).
 Land for both the cemetery and a new Georgetown Presbyterian Church were donated by Dr. Charles Beatty, who provided a building lot of 1500 sqft on the block.
 Beatty required that the property be used for either a church or a cemetery, and that the property should revert to Beatty's heirs if not used for either purpose.
 (Furthermore, the act of Congress of March 28, 1806, under which Georgetown Presbyterian Church was incorporated stipulated that the graveyard could not be used for any other purpose or disposed of.)
 Dr. Beatty also donated a building lot on the block to the Methodist Episcopal Church, but this land became an annex of cemetery when the Methodists declined to build there.
 Dr. Beatty soon donated six more lots to Georgetown Presbyterian for use as a cemetery, giving the grounds a little over 3 acre.
 The burying ground (the term "cemetery" did not come into use until mid-century) was located in a middle-class neighborhood.
 On the south side of 4th Street in the southeast corner were the "20 Buildings"—two-story brick rowhouses constructed by Scottish workers who labored on the construction of the United States Capitol.

 Presbyterian Burying Ground was laid out simply, similar to most cemeteries of the day.
 The cemetery had two gravel paths, lined with fir trees, one which bisected the grounds east–west and another which extended from 4th Street north to the center of the block.
 The main entrance was in the east on Market Street.
 Black locust trees were planted about the grounds.
 A winding, somewhat circular path occupied the intersection of the two fir-lined gravel walkways.
 No other footpaths were laid out, however, and access to most graves, vaults, and mausoleums were via informal dirt ruts in the lawn.
 Vandals and children were kept out by a high wooden fence.

 A church was erected in 1855 on the east side of the property in the middle of the block.
 Sources differ as to its height (one or two stories) and its adornment (play or Gothic Revival).
 It contained high-back pews and a high pulpit, and served as Georgetown Presbyterian Church's primary place of worship.
 After the congregation erected a new church home in 1821, this small brick structure served as the cemetery chapel.